Integrable spin chains and the Clifford group: Integrable models

 \subsubsection{Relation to translation invariant Clifford transformations:}

 We argued above that the Clifford transformations $U_\textrm{chain}$ in Table \ref{table:transformationstable} be written in an MPU form.
 This means that we can directly use the above analysis to see that the integrable spin chains in Section \ref{sec:summary} correspond to Bethe Ansatz solvable models.
 These models have an $\mathcal{R}$-matrix that is simply related to the XXZ $\mathcal{R}$-matrix, and the $\mathcal{L}$-operator is not fundamental, but is related to the fundamental $\mathcal{L}$-operator of the XXZ chain by conjugating with the appropriate MPU tensor.
+These operators do not satisfy the usual Yang-Baxter algebra, but a variant of this algebra that nevertheless allows us to prove commutativity of transfer matrices in the usual way.

 The locality-non-preserving transformations do not fit directly into this analysis, as we do not have an MPU form.
 However, we can consider the system on open boundaries.
 Then the formalism of the algebraic Bethe Ansatz is more involved, but can still be described in terms of tensor networks \cite{Murg}.
 Moreover, the locality-non-preserving transformations that we consider can be written as unitary MPOs.
 It would be interesting to generalise the above analysis to the open boundary condition case to better understand the locality-non-preserving transformations discussed in Section \ref{sec:nonlocal}.
+We also note that the $\mathcal{L}$-operator and (implicitly) the $\mathcal{R}$-matrix for the bond-site transformed XYZ model (see also the model \eqref{eq:H''XXZ}) are given in \cite{Gombor21}.
+It would be interesting to connect their results with the methods of this paper.